 It may not be immediately apparent, but if there is one more sidereal day in a year, then solar time and sidereal time can only be identical at one instance in any given year.
 Furthermore, and this is the inconvenient point of sidereal time, as the year progresses, 7am in sidereal will start at being close to sunrise and advance over the following six months to be closer to sunset and then continue to advance over the next six months to be back to closer to sunrise.
 This material shifting of the sidereal time with regard to sunrise and sunset makes it almost impossible to use for daily interactions, which are generally governed by the rhythm of sunrise and sunset.
 For this reason, although the sidereal day is a technically accurate definition of a day – an absolute single rotation of the earth around its axis – the sidereal day has remained in use only for those who study the stars, and the practical solar day has been adopted universally.

 A Contemplation of Time

-The sidereal day is the purists day, it represents the ideal of a single rotation of the earth on its axis, but when we consider it in relation to our daily lives, it is of little use.
-So instead, we need to consider the complexity of our reality.
-We are sitting on a celestial body spinning on its own axis at 1,000 miles per hour while orbiting the sun, in an ellipse, at 67,000 miles per hour.
+The sidereal day is the purists’ day; it represents the ideal of a single rotation of the earth on its axis, but when we consider it in relation to our daily lives, it is of little use.
+So, instead, we need to consider the complexity of our reality.
+We are sitting on a celestial body spinning on its axis at 1,000 miles per hour while orbiting the sun in an ellipse at 67,000 miles per hour.

 Our construct of time is one of pure convenience throughout history.
-It has evolved as the human race has been able to, or desired, more resolution on the measurement of the time periods being experienced.
+It has evolved as the human race has been able to, or desired, more resolution on measuring the periods being experienced.
 Of course, there are many other areas in time measurement where the utility of convenience has been selected over the absolute answer – but we take these for granted today.